American Goldfinch Habits

 Show Table of Contents

 When I saw my first American Goldfinch looking for seeds on the gravel drive some 45 years ago, I thought someone's pet bird had gotten loose.
-Diving a little deeper, I learn what I'm sharing here.
+Diving a little deeper, I learned what I'm sharing here.

 These canary looking birds are around all year in their range.
 Let's talk about their their feeding, breeding, and nesting habits and get some tips on what you can do to attract more of them to your backyard.